focus-editor/focus/LOG.md

 - Don't redraw if nothing has changed

 # DONE
++ Select whole words when creating new cursors (unless selected manually)
 + Move viewport in a constant smooth fashion (on ctrl+up/down)
 + Expand pane on ctrl+shift+L
 + Jump by words on ctrl/alt+left/right